dart-lang/pub/doc/repository-spec-v2.md

 The response (after following redirects) must be a gzipped TAR archive.

 The `archive_url` may be temporary and is allowed to include query-string parameters.
-This allows for the server to return signed-URLs for S3, GCS or other blob storage service.
+This allows for the server to return signed URLs for S3, GCS, or other blob storage services.
 If temporary URLs are returned it is wise to not set expiration to less than 25 minutes (to allow for retries and clock drift).

 The `archive_sha256` should be the hex-encoded sha256 checksum of the file at